eddeee888/base-app-monorepo/docs/INIT.md

 Running `bin/init.sh` does the following:

 - Set up `bra` as the project command
-- Set up https://bit.dev/ as a package registry (We use some shared packages hosted on here)
 - Create a custom DNS resolver
+- Set up SSL for reverse-proxy
+- Create a docker machine
+- Install packages for workspaces

 ## Project command